Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method_Fetch.md

 depth ```O(log(n)*D^2*log(R/r))``` and work ```O(nmD^2*log(R/r))```.
 With sufficient preconditioning, this algorithm can solve linear programming in polylogarithmic depth.
 However the sufficient preconditioning to get to a NC = P result might be infeasible.

+## Warning:
+Condition numbers can easily be exponential in n, and Hoffman constants are similarly unstable.
+This algorithm has quadratic runtime in terms of these constants.
+Even if I assume that the matrix is sparse integers, the best upper bound I've found so far is exponential in n (not m).